Commercialization of Thai Massage in Thailand

 But then again today, there are also very good and in-depth Thai Healing Arts trainings available, there’s plenty of research going on, information is easier to obtain, top healers and teachers are more accessible, and there’s more knowledge about “what’s what and what’s not.”

-Another development is Thai Massage schools offering courses that have professional, accredited value outside of Thailand giving rights to Continuing Education units in the USA, Canada, or Australia, for instance.
+Another development is Thai Massage schools that offer courses that have professional, accredited value, giving therapists rights to Continuing Education Units in the USA, Canada, or Australia, for instance.

-For what it is, Thai Massage, either treatments or training, has become big business in Thailand, with many busy bees attracted by the honey, and anybody who wants a serious treatment or a serious training course just simply needs to do their homework before entering the scene.
+For what it is, Thai Massage, either treatments or training, has become big business, with many busy bees attracted by the honey, and anybody who wants a serious treatment or a serious training course just simply needs to do their homework before entering the scene.

-Actually, there’s plenty of decent info available on the internet, of course, if one takes the time to dive a bit deeper than articles of “the 5 best spas,” “the 5 best Thai Massage schools” or “the 5 best therapies” from bloggers who really don’t know what they’re talking about and just copy-paste ahead.
+Actually, there’s plenty of decent info available on the Internet, of course, if one takes the time to dive a bit deeper than only reading articles of “the 5 best spas,” “the 5 best Thai Massage schools” or “the 5 best therapies” from bloggers who often really don’t know what they’re talking about and just copy-paste ahead.

 Related Articles